An isomorphic request, server side

 Avoid exposing sensitive data

 Every module required via Browserify would end up being part of the web application (build/bundle.js).
-This meant that we had to be cautious on which modules to require client side.
+This meant that we had to be cautious about which modules to require client side.
 For example, I almost exposed our MailChimp API keys by mistake while writing the Newsletter component.

 We had to manage two sets of settings: server side settings (such as API keys and other credentials) and client side settings (such as the hostname of CouchDB, ElasticSearch and other resources).
 Some of these settings vary in local, development and production environments and we were not sure of how to make it easy to manage that.
 We found a solution by mixing the envify and dotenv modules.